 Working hours: To help us install the new pipe as quickly as possible, the team may alter the normal working period to include weekends.
 We'll ensure residents are kept updated and there will be signed diversions to direct traffic around our working areas.

 We're installing a new water pipeline and you will still be able to use your water supply as normal during our work.

 Will my bins be emptied as normal?

 Please ensure all your bins clearly display a house number or name and are left in front of your house the evening before your normal collection day.
-Residents affected will be notified in writing in advance.

 Will there be any impact on public footpaths?